vita-epfl/I_like_trains/README.md

 The student's objective will be to modify the agent.py file (and only this one) to remotely control a train managed by a server according to his environment.
 The agent must make travel decisions for the train, as well as the game board with the Pygam Library.
-The student will also have to edit the draw_passengers() and draw_trains() functions in client/renderer to display the passengers and trains.

 ## Setup Instructions